johnprovazek/truchettiles/README.md

 ## Installation

-To utilize truchet tiles in your own project start by placing a `<canvas>` element with the id "truchettiles" within the body of your html file.
+To utilize truchet tiles in your own project start by placing a `<canvas>` element with the id "truchet-tiles" within the body of your html file.
 There are six attributes that need to be added to the `<canvas>` element to properly setup the truchet tiles.

 - `data-style` is the style of tile you would like to use.
 This value should be either in the range 1-15 or styles could be combined with "&" as a delimiter.
 - `data-color-1` is the main color of the tile.
 This could be represented as "#FFFFFF", "red", or "rgb(100,200,100)" for example.